hanewman/hanewman.github.io/_pages/about.md

 Before coming to CMU, I received an A.B. in Math, with a minor in Computer Science, from Princeton in 2019, followed by an M.Sc. in Mathematical Sciences from Oxford in 2020.

 In my free time, I enjoy board games, plays, reading, walks and runs, and learning new words.

+**Service**
+I have served as a reviewer for AISTATS 2023, ICML 2023, APPROX 2023.
+I was a volunteer at STOC 2022.
+I currently co-organize the weekly Meet-and-Think Seminar where ACO/OR PhD students, postdocs, and occasionally professors share their ongoing research.